-- 1 Enable Write Back Cache Signals the completion of a write request as soon as the data is in cache.
+- NOTE: For many devices, if Send Start Unit Command is set to Yes, the boot routine time will vary depending on how long it takes each drive to start. - 1 Enable Write Back Cache Signals the completion of a write request as soon as the data is in cache.
 Actual writing to the disk occurs at a later time.
-The default setting is N/C or Yes. - 1 BIOS Multiple LUN Support Provides support for peripherals that contain multiple SCSI devices, such as autoloading tape drives and CD changers. - NOTE: The setting for BIOS Multiple LUN Support must be No or Enabled (default) if a tape autoloader is connected. - 1 Include in BIOS Scan Enables you to set whether the system BIOS scans this device during system start-up.
+The default setting is N/C or Yes. - 1 BIOS Multiple LUN Support Provides support for peripherals that contain multiple SCSI devices, such as autoloading tape drives and CD-ROM changers.

+MOTE: The setting for BIOS Multiple LUN Support must be No or Enabled (default) if a tape autoloader is connected.

+1 Include in BIOS Scan - Enables you to set whether the system BIOS scans this device during system start-up.
 The default is Yes.